-This document outlines the practices that search committees are expected to use when hiring tenure-track faculty.
+This page outlines the practices that search committees are expected to use when hiring tenure-track faculty.
 These practices should be considered minimal standards, and search committees are encouraged to go above and beyond to ensure that we are maximizing the university’s ability to attract and recruit outstanding, highly competitive candidates while also increasing our representation of women and underrepresented minorities.

 1. Establish a Diverse and Inclusive Search Committee